Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 ![](https://i.imgur.com/51KOW6K.gif)

 ### PLANNED FEATURES

+Although we are quite happy with the finished product, there's still some features we would like to see implemented, especifically the introduction of diferent levels or changes in the ball's speed.

 ### DESIGN

-At this stage of the project, the number of design patterns implemented is quite low.
-However, in the later stages, this number will definitely increase.
+At this stage of the project, we have implemented 4 different design patterns:

 -------